[DISCLOSURE: Cards from our partners are mentioned below.]

 4. Discover it Miles

 The Discover it Miles card offers 12 months of 0% APR financing on both new purchases and balance transfers, with a 3% balance transfer fee.
 It is also a rewards card that features 1.5 miles per dollar spent on all purchases, which can be redeemed for statement credits towards any travel-related expenses or as cash back.
 In addition, cardholders receive a $30 statement credit towards in-flight Wi-Fi charges each year.
 Discover is also offering new cardholders double the rewards earned in their first year, with the credit applied to their account at the end of the year.
 There is no annual fee for this card, no foreign transaction fees and no penalty interest rate.

-At publishing time, the Chase Slate card, Citi Simplicity card, Blue Cash Preferred from American Express and the Discover it Miles card are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Chase Slate card, Citi Simplicity card and the Discover it Miles card are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.